USS Brennan: Construction and commissioning

-Brennan was laid down on 28 February 1942 at the Mare Island Navy Yard as British destroyer escort Bentinck (BDE-13); launched on 22 August 1942; reallocated to the United States early in January 1943; renamed Brennan' on 6 January 1943; and commissioned on 20 January 1943.
+Brennan was laid down on 28 February 1942 at the Mare Island Navy Yard as British destroyer escort Bentinck (BDE-13); launched on 22 August 1942; reallocated to the United States early in January 1943; renamed Brennan on 6 January 1943; and commissioned on 20 January 1943.

 Service history

 World War II

 Following shakedown training off southern California, Brennan arrived in Miami, Florida on 4 March, to serve as a training ship for student officers and prospective crews of destroyer escorts.
 She operated in the Florida Strait and in the West Indies for the remainder of her career, frequently touching at ports in Haiti, Jamaica, and Cuba.
 On 2 May Brennan collided with Gulfmaid in the Florida Strait, causing minor damage to both ships.
 The damage to Brennan's superstructure was repaired in July when she had an availability in Charleston, South Carolina.

 On 15 September 1945 Brennan sailed to the New York Navy Yard to be prepared for inactivation.
 She was decommissioned there on 9 October, and her name was struck from the Navy list on 24 October 1945.
 She was sold for scrap in July 1946.

+Brennan can be seen underway in Victory at Sea (Season 1, Episode 3 "Sealing the Breach" (1952).at 5:36 - 5:50/26:08 mins.
+“Brennan” is featured at the beginning of the World War 2 US Navy Training Film “Destroyer Escort.”